As a hamster owner, you're probably wondering about avoiding dangerous foods for your little voracious cuties.

 Which foods are harmful to hamsters - and why

-Owners of pet hamsters should rely on high-quality commercial hamster pellets to provide their pet with a balanced nutrition.
+Owners of pet hamsters should rely on high-quality commercial hamster pellets to provide their pets with balanced nutrition.

 However, once you go beyond commercial food and treats, you need to pay special attention to what it is you're giving your hamster.
 Feeding the wrong foods can definitely be risky for the well-being of your pet.